RealMepon/DiscordTool/README.md

 How to use?

 1. Install Python3
-2. install these librarys using pip (requests,time,re,discord,random,string,slowprint,colorama)
+2. open setup.bat
 3. open start.bat
-4. chose one of the options you see (Choose the "help" option to see how to set up)
+4. chose one of the options you see (Choose the "help" option to see how to use the tool)
 5. if you have any questions or bugs dm me on discord (Mepon#0127)

 Disclaimer: